End-to-End Testing: Driving Digital Transformation with Quality and Automation

 - Write test cases.

-- Execute the tests, tack and monitor the testing progress, save results
+- Execute the tests, tack and monitor the testing progress, and save results

 The most popular E2E testing frameworks